dedis/cothority/ocsmgr/README.md

 This app interacts with the onchain-secrets service and allows for storing encrypted files on the skipchain while only giving the key to registered readers.

-The app needs a running cothority with the ocs-service enabled to function.
+The app needs a running cothority with the ocs service enabled to function.
 Then you can:

-- set up a new OCS-skipchain
+- set up a new OCS skipchain
 - evolve the roles: admin/reader
-- join an onchain-secrets skipchain
+- join an OCS skipchain
 - write a new file to the blockchain, where it is stored encrypted
 - read a file from the blockchain